Canberra is the picturesque capital of Australia, surrounded by many green spaces and nature reserves.

 |Check Top Hotel|

 Canberra is the picturesque capital of Australia.
 Often downplayed by visitors in favour of Sydney or Melbourne, there’s a lot more to the city than administrative buildings.
+Canberra is filled to the top with great places that are worth visiting.

 The site was chosen in 1908 to be the site for the Australian capital and – after an international design competition – construction started in 1913 on what would become Canberra.
 An entirely planned city, Canberra’s road system is unusually formed of many circles and hexagons and, influenced by the garden city movement, features many green spaces and vegetation.

 Because of its planned nature, the various areas of the Australian capital are quite quirky in layout and reveal many suburbs.
 But we’ve selected the best areas to stay in Canberra to give you an idea of what to expect.
+If you’re only staying in Canberra for a weekend or short visit, make sure you decide what you want to see before you start your trip.

 Firstly there’s the City Centre – also referred to simply as Civic, or CBD (Central Business District).
 This area of Canberra is centred around the circular park of City Hill and expands out past the hexagonal London Circuit.